MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 Where \\( \frac{dx^i}{dt} \\) is simply how fast the coordinate x changes with respect to the path parameter ("clock"), in some sense can be interpreted as the velocity.

 Now our main question is how do we minimize the path length?
-Here is where we introduce a thing called calculus of variations, which is roughly speaking a way to find how a functional(distance) changes by varying its input function(path).
+Here is where we introduce a thing called calculus of variations, which is roughly speaking a way to find how a functional(distance) changes by infinitesimally small variations of its input function(path).
 Such derivatives have similar properties to normal function derivatives.
 And in fact, similarly to calculus, to find the extremum of a function (min, max or stationary point), we simply need to equate the variation to 0.

 ---

 ## Lagrangian description of a geodesic
-There is an entire branch of physics related to variational principles, and basically any kind of physical system has a value it likes to minimize (or more generally make unchanging under small variations of path).
-That value is called action, and the function under the integral is called the Lagrangian function of the system.
+There is an entire branch of physics related to variational principles, which states that any kind of physical system has a value it likes to minimize (or more generally make unchanging under small variations of path, i.e. "stationary").
+That value is called [action](https://en.wikipedia.org/wiki/Action_(physics)), and the function under the integral is called the [Lagrangian function of the system](https://en.wikipedia.org/wiki/Lagrangian_mechanics).
 The branch of physics studying Lagrangian functions of systems is called Lagrangian mechanics.

 In our case the Lagrangian can be written like this: